Facilities, Cleaning and Sanitation

-Drexel will continue to follow CDC and OSHA guidelines to ensure that all spaces on campus are as safe as possible, increasing both the level and frequency of cleaning.
-These measures include:
+Drexel will continue to follow CDC and OSHA guidelines to ensure that all spaces on campus are as safe as possible, increasing cleaning of all high-touch, common surfaces throughout our campuses.
+Cleaning initiatives include (but are not limited to) the following:

-- More frequent cleaning of high-touch surfaces throughout the day (e.g., bathrooms, door handles, light switches, computer lab keyboards/mice, elevator buttons, water fountains, etc.)
+- More frequent cleaning of high-touch surfaces throughout the day (bathrooms, door handles, light switches, elevator buttons, handrails, etc.)

-- Additional daily cleaning of residence hall common areas and community bathrooms
+- Daily cleaning of residence hall common areas and community bathrooms

 - Placing hand sanitizer stations at all building entrances and elevator lobbies

-To support comprehensive cleaning, classrooms and public spaces will be stocked with CDC-recommended sanitizers.
+To support comprehensive cleaning, classrooms and public spaces will be stocked with CDC-approved disinfectant wipes.
 Students, faculty and professional staff are encouraged to sanitize their respective spaces between classes, in addition to Facilities’ increased cleaning of all campus spaces.

 HVAC & Air Ventilation